 Available in a wide array of timbers, popular choices include ‘Spotted Gum’, ‘Blackbutt’ and ‘Tasmanian Oak’.

 Some people are concerned about the environmental impact of solid timber flooring so you may want to consider ensuring the timber comes from sustainably managed plantations, or use recycled timber, or opt for engineered timber (mentioned above).

 Whether it’s outdoors, in the kitchen, bathroom or lounge, tiles can make a smart flooring choice.

 Porcelain tiles are a type of ceramic and are ideal for both indoor and outdoor flooring as they’re hardwearing and easy to maintain.
-Available in a wide range of colours and textures, tiles are more versatile than ever.
+Available in a wide range of colours, patterns and sizes, tiles are more versatile than ever.

-Larger dimension tiles, like 600mm by 600mm are all the go creating a more modern, spacious look.
+Larger format tiles, like 600mm by 600mm or the more recent 600mm by 1200mm, are a popular way to create a modern, spacious look.